isaacwoodruff/codetogether/README.md

 The goal of this project is to create a web application to connect software developers with mentors, and pair programmers.
 It's aim was to be built in Python in conjunction with the Flask framework, and MongoDB to enable users to create, read, update and delete (CRUD).

 ### User Goals
-The target audience for this project is:
+The target audience for this project are:
 - Developers looking to find a mentor
 - Developers looking to find a pair programming partner
 - Developers looking to start mentoring other developers